DataDog/integrations-extras/singlestoredb_cloud/README.md

 Follow these steps to uninstall the Datadog integration:

-1. **Uninstall the SingleStore integration on Datadog**: On the Datadog dashboard, select **Integrations > SingleStore > Configure > Uninstall Integration**.
+1. **Uninstall the SingleStoreDB Cloud integration on Datadog**: On the Datadog dashboard, select **Integrations > SingleStoreDB Cloud > Configure > Uninstall Integration**.
 Once this integration is uninstalled, all previous authorizations are revoked.
 2. **Remove the Datadog integration on the Cloud Portal**: On the Cloud Portal, go to **Monitoring > Integration**.
 Select **Delete** for each Datadog configuration you want to remove.

 Additionally, remove all the API keys associated with this integration.